 The shallow dipping (10°-40°) Plomosas mineralisation has been mined in several stages since 1943 down to approximately 270m below surface via room and pillar stopes using traditional air leg drill and blast techniques.
 The mineralisation appears to continue at depth and there is more than 6km strike of prospective stratigraphic horizon within the tenement package, providing for excellent additional exploration potential and drill targeting.

 CZL commenced zinc production at Plomosas in September 2018 and achieved commercial production in December 2018.
-Mining commenced at Tres Amigos, Level 5 using room & pillar mining via decline haulage until it completes a shaft refurbishment in H2 CY2019.
-CZL expects to haul 500 tonnes per day once the shaft refit is complete.
+Mining commenced at Tres Amigos and the Level 7 Semi Oxide Resource, using room & pillar and stope mining via existing installed decline haulage network.

 Resources and Exploration